Joshua-Oliver87/NMS_model_packaging/README.md

-# NMS_model_pipeline
+# NMS_model_packaging
-For making CI/CD pipeline for NMS model packaging
+For storing latest code used in NMS package